chrissimpkins/snowball/README.md

 Snowball
 ========

-A Markdown text editor theme for the [Mou](http://mouapp.com/) and [LightPaper](http://clockworkengine.com/lightpaper-mac/) Markdown editors.
+A clean, simple Markdown text editor theme for the [Mou](http://mouapp.com/) and [LightPaper](http://lightpaper.42squares.in/) Markdown editors.

 ## Example